YorkProgramming/Simple_Profile_Page_HTML/README.md

-Simple profile page using Python and styled with CSS
+Simple profile page using HTML and styled with CSS